PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

-# INT8 MKL-DNN quantization
+# INT8 MKL-DNN post-training quantization

-This document describes how to use Paddle inference Engine to convert the FP32 models to INT8 models.
+This document describes how to use Paddle inference Engine to convert the FP32 models to INT8 models using INT8 MKL-DNN post-training quantization.
 We provide the instructions on enabling INT8 MKL-DNN quantization in Paddle inference and show the accuracy and performance results of the quantized models, including 7 image classification models: GoogleNet, MobileNet-V1, MobileNet-V2, ResNet-101, ResNet-50, VGG16, VGG19, and 1 object detection model Mobilenet-SSD.

 ## 0. Install PaddlePaddle